travel

 Long Distance Heartache

 I never suspected a chance meeting on the other side of the world in 2015 would make my heart ache today.
-Bhavani, me, Ramesh in Mamallapuram March, 2020 Ramesh was a lifeguard for the Radisson Blu, an upscale resort in the coastal town of Mamallapuram, south of Chennai, India.
-North Indians are fond of using…… Continue reading Long Distance Heartache
+Ramesh was a lifeguard for the Radisson Blu, an upscale resort in the coastal town of Mamallapuram, south of Chennai, India.
+North Indians are fond of using that location for weddings, but European tourists… Continue reading

 A Retrospective: Chi Phat, Cambodia